-Nature's flow inspires my art: the currents in the coral reefs where I dive, the sands of the Outer Cape where I've spent 40 summers, the breezes of Jamaica Pond where I walk most days.
+Nature's flow inspires my art: the currents in the coral reefs where I dive, the sands of the Outer Cape where I've spent 40 summers, the breezes of Jamaica Pond where I walk most days, the seasonal changes at the Arnold Arboretum.
 As a student and practitioner of qi gong, the traditional Taoist movement practice to enhance the flow of energy (qi), I work toward infusing qi into my artistic practice and work.

 My interest in flow first evolved as I sought to share the spectacular beauty of the deep sea that I have explored as a SCUBA diver.
 Inspired by the otherworldly textures and forms of the the coral reef, I have experimented with a variety of techniques and media.
 Robert Motherwell said that the truest way to imitate nature is to employ nature's processes.
 Toward that end, I have spent the last five years working on surface that allows my water-based paints and inks to flow with maximum fluidity.
 I found that the silky, water-resistant surface of polypropylene paper (Yupo) produces textures and spontaneous effects that suggest the currents and magical light of the ocean floor.
 I exhibited 20 of these paintings in a two-woman show at the Copley Society of Art in 2015.